 How to Start Your Own LLC in Indiana - Complete Guide

-Thinking of launching your business in the Hoosier State?
-Indiana is known for its business-friendly regulations, affordable filing fees, and efficient online systems.
-Whether you're starting a small local venture or building a scalable company, forming an LLC in Indiana can help protect your personal assets while giving you flexibility in management and taxation.
+Considering to start your business in the Hoosier State?
+Indiana has a reputation of having business friendly regulations, low filing fee and effective online systems.
+Starting a small local business, or starting a scalable company, LLC in Indiana may offer protection to your personal assets in addition to flexibility in taxation and management.

 1. Name Your Indiana LLC

-Once you have a shortlist, perform a business name search on the Indiana Secretary of State website.
-This ensures the name isn't already registered or confusingly similar to an existing Indiana business.
-You should also search beyond exact matches to avoid future trademark or branding conflicts.
+After you do a shortlist, a business name search is done on the Indiana Secretary of State web site.
+This makes sure that the name is not already taken up or that it is very similar to an already registered business in Indiana.
+Also, you are advised to search beyond the exact matches to prevent the occurrence of trademark or branding disputes in future.

-If you're not ready to form your LLC immediately, Indiana allows you to reserve your business name.
-Name reservations are filed online through the Access Indiana business services website.
-After creating an account, you'll complete the application, apply your electronic signature, and submit payment.
+In case you are not willing to establish your LLC now, the state of Indiana lets you reserve your business name.
+The name reservations are done online via the Access Indiana business services site.
+Upon the creation of an account, you will fill in the application, sign with your electronic signature, and pay.

-For example, if your LLC is called JJ's Waffles, LLC and you decide to sell baked goods under JJ's Muffins, you can register JJ's Muffins as a DBA.
-One LLC can legally operate multiple DBAs, allowing flexibility without forming additional legal entities.
+As an example, suppose your LLC name is JJ Waffles, LLC and you want to sell baked goods under the name JJ Muffins, you can file JJ Muffins as a DBA.
+A single LLC may also have any number of DBAs, which gives it some flexibility of operation without creating any other legal entity.

-A DBA also allows you to open bank accounts, accept customer payments, and market your business using the assumed name.
-In Indiana, assumed business names are registered through the Access Indiana (INBiz) system.
+DA DBA will also enable you to open bank accounts, receive payments made by customers, and promote your business under the assumed name.
+In Indiana, business names of the assumed names are registered in the Access Indiana (INBiz) platform.

 2. Select a Registered Agent

-A registered agent in Indiana can be an individual or a business entity, including an LLC member, as long as they meet state requirements.
-The agent must be at least 18 years old, have a physical street address in Indiana, and be available during normal business hours.
-If the agent is a business, it must be authorized to operate in Indiana.
+An Indiana registered agent may be either a business entity or a person, such as an LLC member, but must meet the state requirements.
+The agent should be a minimum of 18 years old, with a physical street address in the state of Indiana, and should be accessible during the normal business hours.
+In the case of a business agent, he or she should be entitled to do business in Indiana.

-In a member-managed LLC, all members participate in the daily management and decision-making of the business.
-This structure is common for small businesses where owners are actively involved in operations.
+In member managed LLC, all the members are involved in the day to day running and making decisions of the business.
+This is typical of small firms in which owners are actively engaged in their activities.

-In a manager-managed LLC, management authority is given to one or more managers, who may or may not be members.
-This structure works well when some owners prefer to be passive investors.
-A member may serve as a manager, but only alongside at least one non-member manager.
+One or more managers, who may or may not be members, are granted the authority to manage the LLC under manager-managed LLC.
+This is a good structure whereby some owners would like to be passive investors.
+A manager may be a member, but he or she must be accompanied by at least one non-member manager.

 Business Services Division